rollbar/docs/guides/rate-limits.md

 count towards your monthly bill.

 Each project access token can be individually configured with a different rate limit.
+The default rate limit for all access tokens is 5,000 calls per minute.
 Once the limit is reached, all calls to POST items will return HTTP status code `429 Too Many Requests` until the next rate limit window begins.